sachingooo/anki-uworld-to-filtered-deck/README.md

 # Usage
 1. Tools → UWorld Filtered Decks → Enter a comma-separated list of question IDs and hit enter
 2. Filtered decks will be created under a new UWorld deck for each question.
-Questions with no corresponding
+Questions with no corresponding cards tagged as such will be ignored.

 # Configuration
 Configuration options can be found in the add-on config, accessible from Tools → Add-ons → Select the add-on → Config.